Notice of Pre-AIA or AIA Status

 Obata further teaches determining if the working torque of the motor is greater than the upper threshold torque ratio comprises,

-determining a difference between the working torque ratio and a baseline torque ratio of the motor, wherein the baseline torque ratio =(a baseline current of the motor / the maximum current of the motor) x 100;
+determining a difference between the working torque ratio and a baseline torque ratio of the motor, wherein the baseline torque ratio =(a baseline current of the motor / the rated current of the motor) x 100;

 comparing the difference between the working torque ratio and the baseline torque ratio to the upper threshold torque ratio.